0xAtelerix/docs/technology.md

 Pelagos provides a business rules execution engine built atop a robust, real-time, multichain data backbone: combining universal data availability with programmable, automatic execution.
 This empowers developers to build advanced cross-chain logic and automation, without the operational complexity of infrastructure management or the security risks of custom bridging.

-Three key components support this, the:
+Four key components support this, the:

 - Validator network operating the DAG consensus layer
 - Application logic layer
 - Reactive smart contracts
+- Dedicated tokenomics API

 From the developer perspective, it feels like working with a standard database rather than dealing with blocks or consensus directly.